 How long in advance should I get my marriage licence?

-A marriage licence is valid for three months.
+A marriage license is valid for three months.
 It will be issued on site so you do not have to wait for it to be processed or delivered to you.
-More information is available at Getting a Marriage Licence in PEI.
+More information is available at Getting a Marriage License in PEI.

 What if I plan to be married outside PEI?

-If you plan to be married out of province, a PEI licence is not required.
-You will require a licence according to the rules of your marriage location.
+If you plan to be married out of province, a PEI license is not required.
+You will require a license according to the rules of your marriage location.

 What if I change my last name when I get married?